Experience co-operative education and work integrated learning (WIL) at Georgian!

-- each work situation is developed and/or approved by the Co-operative Educational institution as a suitable learning experience
+- Each work situation is developed and/or approved by the Co-operative Educational institution as a suitable learning experience

-- the student is engaged in productive work rather than merely observing
+- The student is engaged in productive work rather than merely observing

-- the student receives remuneration for the work performed
+- The student receives remuneration for the work performed

-- student performance on the job is supervised and evaluated by the employer
+- Student performance on the job is supervised and evaluated by the employer

-- total work experience is normally 50 per cent of the time spent in academic student – in no circumstances less than 30 per cent
+- Total work experience is normally 50 per cent of the time spent in academic student – in no circumstances less than 30 per cent

-Internship is an extended period of paid work experience that is an integral part of a program of postsecondary study.
+Internship is an extended period of work experience that is an integral part of a program of postsecondary study.
 Students are employed in settings which provide work experience directly related to their academic programs and career objectives.